vacary/docker/README.md

 use the following command:

     docker run -ti -v $(pwd):/home/fenics/shared quay.io/fenicsproject/<image-name>:latest

+If you want to be able to view the plots in your web browser, use the following
+command:

+    docker run -ti -p 127.0.0.1:8000:8000 -v $(pwd):/home/fenics/shared quay.io/fenicsproject/<image-name>:latest

 Users with SELinux-enabled Linux distributions (Redhat, Fedora, CentOS, and others) will need to add the `:z` flag to the volume mount, e.g.: